Hero photograph

 PAINTING & PRINTMAKING: NCEA LEVEL 1

 Exclusions: It is recommended that you take only 1 Visual Arts subject at Level 1.
-Pick from Painting, Creative Design, or Photography as some of the standards are shared.
-See your Dean/Ms Malhotra for further information.
+If you pick 2 you will need to do a combination of Level 1 and 2 standards.
+Pick from Painting, Creative Design, or Photography.
+See your Dean/ Whaea Shelley for further information.

 PAINTING & PRINTMAKING: NCEA LEVEL 2